intel/libipt/doc/howto_libipt.md

 information can be specified.
 This context will be passed to the decode callback function.

-Before the decoder can be used, it needs to be synchronized onto the PT stream.
+Before the decoder can be used, it needs to be synchronized onto the Intel PT packet stream.
 Packet decoders offer three synchronization functions.
-To iterate over synchronization points in the PT stream in forward or backward direction, use one of the following two functions respectively:
+To iterate over synchronization points in the Intel PT packet stream in forward or backward direction, use one of the following two functions respectively:

     pt_pkt_sync_forward()
     pt_pkt_sync_backward()

-To manually synchronize the decoder at a particular offset into the PT stream, use the following function:
+To manually synchronize the decoder at a particular offset into the Intel PT packet stream, use the following function:

     pt_pkt_sync_set()